Analysis | Can Elon Musk Tweet That? The SEC May Have an Opinion

 5. So did Musk violate the rules?

-As unorthodox as the decision to announce the possible plan by Twitter might have been, Musk’s legal concerns may be largely mitigated by him having been honest about how far along it was.
-Keith Higgins, a Ropes & Gray partner who formerly led the SEC’s corporation finance unit, said Musk’s tweet could amount to market manipulation if he didn’t have financing secured and wasn’t ready to make a bid.
+Keith Higgins, a partner at the Ropes & Gray law firm who formerly led the SEC’s corporation finance unit, said Musk’s tweet could amount to market manipulation if he didn’t really have financing secured and wasn’t ready to make a bid.
 “He could be in big trouble if that turns out not to have been true,” Higgins said.
-Even if the SEC and regulators in Delaware -- where the company is registered -- remain at bay, Musk could be open to lawsuits from shareholders as he moves along with his bid.
+Even if the SEC and regulators in Delaware -- where the company is registered -- remain at bay, Musk will still have to fend off angry investors.
+Several shareholders filed suit on Aug.
+10 accusing him and Tesla of manipulating the company’s stock price.

 To contact the reporter on this story: Ben Bain in Washington at bbain2@bloomberg.net

-To contact the editors responsible for this story: Gregory Mott at gmott1@bloomberg.net, Paula Dwyer
+To contact the editors responsible for this story: Jesse Westbrook at jwestbrook1@bloomberg.net, Paula Dwyer

 ©2018 Bloomberg L.P.